Tad Wieman: Princeton

 In 1932, Crisler accepted the position of head football coach at Princeton University, and Wieman went with him as an assistant coach.
 In February 1938, Crisler resigned as head coach at Princeton to become the head coach at Michigan.
 Crisler offered Wieman a spot as an assistant coach at Michigan, but Wieman declined and became Princeton's head football coach in 1938.
 Wieman was the first Princeton coach to lead the Tigers to four consecutive victories over Yale.

 U.S. Army and Columbia

-During World War II, Wieman was the chief of physical training section of the Army's specialized training program.
+During World War II, Wieman worked for the United States Department of War.
+He was a civilian consultant to director of military training and chief of the physical training section of the Army Specialized Training Program for the Army Service Forces.
 He was also an assistant football coach at Columbia University with Lou Little in 1944 and 1945.
 From January to April 1946, Wieman was the athletic adviser to the Eighth Army in occupied Japan.

 Athletic director career

 Maine

-In 1946, Wieman was hired by the University of Maine as its dean of men, director of physical education and athletic director.
+In November 1945, Wieman was hired by the University of Maine as its dean of men and its first director of physical education and athletics.
+He began working at the University when his duties with the Department of War concluded in May 1946.
 He served in that capacity for five years.